-Soft spots shall be excavated for all material with a CBR of less than 15%.
+Soft spots shall be identified by a Chartered Engineer with geotechnical competence and excavated below formation and replaced with material with a CBR of not less than 15%.

-4.2 PILING
+5.2 Piling

 The Customer's Designer shall make their own assessment of the ground conditions and make whatever specific site investigations including drillings and testing they consider necessary to guarantee the performance of the piles.